Bethenny Frankel, 49, Shares Unfiltered Makeup-Free Photos: ‘This Is What I Look Like Most Days’

 “Maybe one day we will make peace not only with the world.
 But with ourselves.
 Because this is definitely a reality check.
 Stay safe,” another comment read.

-The post also caught the attention of Christina Aguilera, who wrote in response, “Wow.
+“Wow.
 I couldn’t agree more with all you wrote above.
 Thank you for putting it into such powerful and truthful words.”

 Bethenny’s most definitely been doing her part to help out amid the crisis.
 She recently delivered 500,000 masks to medical professionals via her charity BStrong.